IvoNet/ivonet-docker/tmate/README.md

 docker run -d --privileged --rm --name tmate -e HOST=localhost -e PORT=2222 -p 2222:2222 -t ivonet/tmate
 ```
 This will start the docker tmate image in demon mode on your local machine listening on port 2222
+Run it as a privileged image, as tmate requires some special capabilities

 To get to connect to this tmate server you need to do 1 other thing